-- Isolation: Groups that feel that they must compete as part of a project may isolate themselves from others.
+- Isolation: Groups that feel they must compete as part of a project may isolate themselves.
 This will often stifle creativity and diversity of thought and can lead to a breakdown in communication.

 - Mistrust: Similar to isolation, a group may start to mistrust the other groups participating and be very secretive about the project or ignore suggestions for improvement.

-- Negativity: Unhealthy conflict will often lead to negativity, which will also decrease production.
+- Negativity: Unhealthy conflict will often lead to negativity, decreasing production.

-- Miscommunication: Miscommunication is one of the biggest setbacks that will likely result from conflict.
+- Miscommunication: Miscommunication is one of the biggest setbacks likely resulting from the conflict.
 This can include both miscommunication and a breakdown of communication between the groups.
 When communication breaks down, the project will have a difficult time recovering.

-If any or all of these setbacks are present in an intergroup project, it is best to act quickly and stop the conflict from becoming dysfunctional.
-This can include reiterating goals, reorganizing structure in projects to shake up the groups, and encouraging open communication and interaction.
-Finding solutions quickly will help keep the project on track.
-However, when a group’s conflict has devolved to the point of fully dysfunctional, it will likely be necessary to take more drastic measures to refocus the group living project, keeping intergroup members’ human needs in mind.
+If any or all of these setbacks are present in an intergroup group living project, it is best to act quickly and stop the conflict from becoming dysfunctional.
+This can include reiterating goals, reorganizing group living structures in future research projects to shake up the groups, and encouraging open communication and interaction between group leaders.
+Finding solutions quickly will help keep the group living project on track.
+However, when a group’s conflict has devolved to the point of being fully dysfunctional, it will likely be necessary to take more drastic measures to refocus the group living project, keeping intergroup members’ human needs in mind.

-First, there are several options to consider when the conflict is minor or can be dealt with at the individual or group level.
-It is important to include team members in the discussion surrounding the conflict to ensure that they feel understood and valued as a whole.
+First, there are several conflict options to consider when the conflict is minor or can be dealt with at the individual or group level.
+It is essential to include the team and other group members in the conflict discussion to ensure that they feel understood and remove any intergroup aggression.
 The methods of the various group-level conflict resolution that can be used are:

-- Common Goal: If groups that are working together have differing goals for the project, it can be beneficial to set a goal for the whole team that may only be achieved by all groups working together.
-This should be tied to the most important aspects of the project in case the conflict resumes shortly after the goal is reached.
+If groups working together have differing goals for the project, it can be beneficial to set a goal for the whole team that may only be achieved by all groups working together.
+This should be tied to the most critical aspects of the project in case the conflict resumes shortly after the goal is reached.

-- Authoritative Command: Authoritative command should only be used on a minor conflict that cannot be resolved through other processes but can be avoided through a decision based on management.
-It will not resolve the conflict, but it will help the team to decide what to do next instead of being stuck in gridlock.
+Authoritative command should only be used on a minor intergroup conflict that cannot be resolved through other processes but can be avoided through a decision based on management.
+It will not resolve the conflict, but it will help the team decide what to do next instead of being stuck in gridlock.

-When conflict is larger than a simple misunderstanding or competing ideas, or if the options above did not solve the conflict, it may be best to move the conflict into an alternative dispute mechanism.
-These can be in-house problem-solvers, or the company may bring in outside help.
-When alternative dispute resolution is used, it should encourage healthy and constructive conflict, but it should also look to resolve the heart of the conflict so that a group will not end up in the same situation in the future.
-Alternative dispute resolution will require all of the parties to be on board with the idea and to be willing to work with the facilitators.
+When alternative dispute resolution is used in a group, it should encourage healthy and constructive conflict.
+Still, it should also resolve the heart of the conflict so that a group will not end up in the same situation.
+Alternative dispute resolution will require all parties to be on board with the idea and willing to work with the facilitators.

 Intergroup conflict is often a part of projects in the workplace.
-It can encourage healthy competition that will drive all groups to do better.
-However, it can cause issues within the groups and eventually jeopardize the entire project.
-If a conflict begins to appear that threatens the project, it is important to identify the cause, prepare for initial setbacks, and address and resolve the conflict.
-Conflict is not necessary and can be avoided through some creativity and planning.
-Doing so will allow groups within the workplace to flourish and achieve their goals.
+It can encourage healthy competition and cooperation, driving all groups to improve.
+However, it can cause group issues and eventually jeopardize the entire project.
+Suppose a conflict begins to appear in group bias that threatens the project.
+In that case, it is important to identify the cause, prepare for initial setbacks, and address and resolve the intergroup conflict beforehand.
+Intergroup conflict is unnecessary and can be avoided through creativity, cooperation, and planning.